aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

    \hat{y}^n \\
    \end{bmatrix} = \hat{y}

-It's also good to remind yourself that it sums along dimension of :math:`x^i` and :math:`w`:
+It’s also good to remind yourself that it sums along dimension of :math:`x^i` and :math:`w`:

 .. math::